adobe/aepsdk-react-native/README.md

 ## Requirements

+- React Native

-- Requires React Native >= v0.60.0
+Requires React Native (0.60.0 - 0.72.x)

-> React Native v0.60.0 and above supports [CLI autolink feature](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md) which links the module while building the app.

-- Requires Xcode 14.1+
+- Xcode

-> To submit iOS apps to the App Store, you must build them using Xcode 14.1 or later, as required by [Apple](https://developer.apple.com/ios/submit/).
+To submit iOS apps to the App Store, you must build them using Xcode 14.1 or later, as required by [Apple](https://developer.apple.com/ios/submit/).

+## React Native New Architecture Support

+React Native 0.7x introduced support for a new architecture.
+We don't yet support the new architecture.

 ## Installation